SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 * Enhanced Core Set (5 trackers with three extensions) - Chest, waist, knees and feet.
 * Full-Body Set (7 trackers with three extensions) - Chest, waist, knees, feet and elbows.

-If you wish to change to SteamVR trackers you will have to disable OSC and turn the SteamVR trackers back on first.
+If you wish to change to SteamVR trackers, you will have to disable OSC and turn the SteamVR trackers back on first.

 For more information on OSC, please visit the [OSC page](server/osc-information.md).